 The Arab culture was developed by tribes of nomads and villagers who lived in the Arabian Desert.
 It was from there that Arab migrations throughout the Middle East and northern Africa began, leading to the expansion of the Arab world.
 Today, the region is home to a number of different types of Arabs.
-The Gulf Arab (also known as the Saudi Arab) live primarily along southern edges of the Arabian Desert.
+Gulf Arabs (also known as Saudi Arabs) live primarily along southern edges of the Arabian Desert.
 They speak Arabiya, or, as it is more commonly known, Gulf Arabic.

 Half of the Gulf Arab are Shafi 'ite Muslim; many are Hanbalite (Wahhabite) Muslim; and the rest are Malikite Muslim.
 As Muslims, they follow the teachings of the prophet Mohammed.
 They believe that the only way to God is through following the teachings of their holy book, the Koran.
 Their religion is one of works based on these five "pillars": (1) A Muslim must affirm that "there is no god but Allah, and Mohammed is his prophet."
 (2) Five times a day he must pray while facing Mecca.
 (3) He must give an obligatory percentage (very similar to tithes) on an annual basis.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to go on a pilgrimage to Mecca at least once in his lifetime.
 Alongside their Islamic faith, wealth and westernization has also gained a role in the lives of many Emiratis.
 As a nation, U.A.E. has taken a moderate view toward Islam, and pride themselves in their cosmopolitan society, where Hindus, Christians and people of other faiths are permitted to worship.

 A profession of faith in Jesus may cost a person his family, his honor, his job, or even his life.
 Evangelization of this people group will be challenging due to the nature of the Arabs' lifestyle and belief system.
 Prayer is the key to reaching them with the Gospel.